Deadline

 - Travel and accommodation expenses

-- Purchase or lease of equipment (maximum 30% of eligible expenditures)
+- Purchase or lease of equipment (up to 30% of eligible expenses)

-- Knowledge dissemination costs (publication costs, costs of participating in conferences or symposia, costs of organizing a workshop or seminar, etc.)
+- Knowledge sharing expenses (publishing articles, participating in conferences or symposia, organizing workshops or seminars, etc.)

-- Salaries and/or fees related to the project
+- Fees and/or wages related to project implementation

-- First or business class travel (or equivalent) and excess baggage fees
+- Travel in first or business class (or equivalent) and excess baggage fees

-- Costs of acquiring capacity-building equipment, vehicles, land, or buildings
+- Costs of acquiring core equipment, vehicles, land, or buildings

-- Expenditures that do not meet the objectives of the call for proposals
+- Expenses that do not meet the objectives of the call for proposals

 Evaluation criteria

-- Alignment with the objectives of the call for proposals and preponderance of Indigenous and/or community-supported participants in the proposed delegation (15%)
+- Alignment with the objectives of the call for proposals and prevalence of community-supported Indigenous participants in the proposed delegation (15%).

-- Applicants’ ability to complete the project and follow up with the Ministère (15%)
+- Applicants’ ability to complete the project and ensure accountability with the MRIF (15%).

-- Extent, sustainability, and relevance of collaborative relationships created or consolidated with other Indigenous groups and/or international networks, organizations, or forums (15%)
+- Extent, sustainability, and relevance of collaborative relationships created or consolidated with networks, Indigenous groups, or international organizations or forums (15%).

-The project evaluation process is coordinated by the Ministère des Relations internationales et de la Francophonie, in close collaboration with the other relevant Québec ministries.
+The project evaluation process is coordinated by the MRIF, in close collaboration with the other relevant Québec ministries.
 Information submitted in response to this call for proposals may, therefore, be shared with these ministries.
-However, the Ministère retains responsibility for the final selection of projects, and for determining the amounts to be awarded to them.
+However, the MRIF retains responsibility for the final selection of projects and for determining the amounts to be awarded.

 Follow-up

-As part of this call for proposals, all recipients of funding from the Ministère agree to submit a brief (1-page) report on the funded event or activity.
+As part of this call for proposals, all recipients of grants from the MRIF agree to submit a brief (1-page) report on the funded event or activity.
 This report must include:

-- Planned follow-up (participation in a future session; continuation of a partnership; organization of a subsequent activity; communications about the event, the activity, or a related subject, etc.)
+- A description of the planned follow-up (participation in a future session; creation or continuation of a partnership; organization of a subsequent activity; communication activities associated with the event, the activity, or a related topic, etc.)

-- Main benefits for the applicant and the communities with which they are in contact
+- The main benefits for the applicant and the communities with which they are in contact

-The report must be emailed to droitsdelapersonne@mri.gouv.qc.ca within 60 days of the event or activity.
+The report must be emailed within 30 business days following the event or activity to droitsdelapersonne@mri.gouv.qc.ca.

 Questions about the process

-If you have any questions about submitting a funding application or about the selection process, please contact:
+If you have any questions about the application or selection processes, please contact Équipe des droits de la personne et affaires autochtones:

 -